panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 _Complexity of these topics is thoroughly described in the documentation [logging](https://www.notion.so/panterch/Logging-c13f3e36d3794ce79cc02258bc6ba07f) and [tracing](https://www.notion.so/panterch/Tracing-a7a7a774f32e4044bb65e73fffd13fa9) with more information and examples.
 See subpages in Notion._

 Logs are taken automatically by cloud run, so simply log to stdout and stderr is the simplest approach.
-However you may want to group logs by request, or add additional context to logs.
+However, you may want to group logs by request, or add additional context to logs.
 This can be achieved with structured logging and using @google-cloud/logging-winston.

-However there are certain pitfalls to be aware of, so best use this example
+However, there are certain pitfalls to be aware of, so best use this example

 ```ts
 import winston, { format } from "winston";